bitsgofer/gowat/channel-in-test/README.md

 ## What's this?

 This is a debug story.
-I want to document this debugging process down, plus anything learnt from it.

 The bug happened because the code didn't do what I expected it to do.

-This means my mental model has divereged from reality.
-And it happened in such a subtle way that I wasn't able to understand what happened at a glance.
+My mental model has divereged from reality here.
+Plus, it happened in a subtle way that I wasn't able to understand at a glance.

-Having the debugging story here will hopefully allow learning and refining that mental model.
+I document the debugging process plus other things learnt here to distill to do it better next time.
+It also helped me refined my mental model of how Go tests execute.

 ## The story

-I was trying to write a rate limiter that can deal with concurrent requests in Go.
+I was trying to write a toy rate limiter that can deal with concurrent requests in Go.
-To check one implementation, I wrote some tests that would involved:
+To check one implementation, I wrote some tests involving:

-- Call `IsAllow(timestamp)` N times, concurrently.
+- Concurrently call `IsAllow(timestamp)` N times.
 - For each call, I would expect whether it should be allowed or not.
-- The test should fail when the result is unexpected.
+- The test should fail when the result is not what was expected.

 This seems reasonable at first, so I proceeded to write the test.
-However, when running it, I got a deadlock, which puzzled me.
+However, when running it, I got a deadlock.
+This puzzled me for a while.

-P.S: you can jump to [the extra part](#extra) to see what's wrong with the spec above.
+> The spec above is not correct, too.
+You jump to [the extra part](#extra) to see what's the issue.
-Hint: it's related to temporal properties (how the system behave over time).
+> Hint: it's related to temporal properties (how the system behaves over time).

-Anw, while the problem was with me, tracing this down helped me learn to debug Go code better, so it's not all bad :D.

-> Much thanks to my colleagues: `jay7x` and `choonkeat` for pitching in ideas/code :)
+> P.S: Thanks `jay7x` and `choonkeat` for pitching in with code and ideas!

 ## Reproduce

 The test's code [is linked here](https://github.com/bitsgofer/gowat/blob/master/channel-in-test/concurrent_rate_limiter_test.go#L8-L90).
-It's quite bloated as I tried to annotate the problem and print out what's going on.
+It's bloated as I tried to annotate the problem and print out what's going on.
 For the most part, you can ignore the comments.
-I only keep them there so the debugging log matches what happened.
+They are still there so line numbers in the debugger matches.

 The system I'm working on